garfunkelvila/ChaoticSeer/README.md

 When satisfied, I will also make a PHP (Class/Functions set), MSSQL (Functions set) and MySQL (Functions set) versions of it.

-Currently it can't train to solve AND, NOT and XOR operators.
+Currently it can't train to solve XOR operator.

 ## Current classes
   * **Tribe** - Contains the population